Collz472/DSF-PT08P5-GROUP-11-CAPSTONE-PROJECT/README.md

 A UK based multinational organization (VMagic Leather Processing Factory) is interested in establishing a manufacturing plant in a location that is less prone to conflict and political instability.
 The organization has hired our data science consulting firm to analyze data for different countries in Africa and come up with a model that can accurately determine conflict hot spots and forecast conflict events.

 # **Objectives**
-1. **Conflict Analysis in Africa**: Establish a foundational understanding of conflict types, high-risk regions, and underlying causes by analyzing relevant data.
+1)	Conduct a comprehensive conflict analysis in Africa by establishing a foundational understanding of conflict types, high-risk regions, and underlying causes

-2. **Dataset Exploration**: Gain familiarity with the dataset’s structure, terminology, and quality by examining key variables, including numerical and categorical data.
+2)	Explore the dataset to gain familiarity with its structure, terminology, and quality by examining key variables, including numerical and categorical data.

-3. **Business Insights for Site Selection**: Assist a multinational client in identifying conflict-free locations for a manufacturing facility by:
-- Developing a predictive model to forecast conflict occurrences based on historical data and socio-political factors.
+3)	Provide business insights for a multinational client to help identify conflict-free locations for a manufacturing facility by developing a predictive model to forecast conflict occurrences based on historical data
-- Identifying key conflict drivers through correlation analysis of variables such as fatalities, disorder types, and actor involvement.
-- Assessing spatial and temporal trends to understand conflict variations across regions and time periods.
-- Evaluating conflict severity by predicting the likelihood of high-fatality events.
+4)	Perform statistical and exploratory data analysis that includes correlation analysis, hypothesis testing, predictive modelling, and descriptive and exploratory analysis utilizing statistical measures
-- Enhancing early warning systems through geographic risk assessments.
+5)	Map and identify high-risk nations and areas to enhance early warning systems through geographic risk assessments.

-4. **Statistical and Predictive Analysis**
-- Conduct descriptive and exploratory analysis using measures such as mean, median, variance, and frequency distribution.
-- Perform correlation analysis to examine relationships between key variables.
-- Apply hypothesis testing, including ANOVA, to compare disorder types across locations.
-- Use predictive modeling techniques like logistic regression to assess conflict probabilities.
--Conduct trend analysis to visualize conflict patterns over time.

 **Dataset Used**